aisyahkhns/neural-networks-deep-learning-assignment-collection/README.md

 ⚠️ **Educational Purpose Only**: Please use this repository as a learning reference.
 Do not copy or plagiarize the work.

+## 📊 Why Scores Are Included

+Scores are published to provide transparency and help you gauge the quality and reliability of the solutions.
+This way, you can:
+- Understand which approaches worked well and which need improvement
+- Learn from both successes and mistakes
+- Use this as a reference to compare with your own work
+- Make informed decisions about which solutions to study in detail

+**Disclaimer**: Scores reflect what worked in this specific course context.
+Solutions may not be optimal or applicable to all scenarios.
+Always verify, critically evaluate, and understand the underlying concepts rather than blindly following the code.

 ## 📝 Assignments

 | Assignment | Topic | Score |